JakobThumm/jakobthumm.github.io/_posts/2023-01-29-reducing-failsafe.md

 Our real-world evaluations on a six degree-of-freedom manipulator showed strong improvements in the behavior of the safe RL agent when using our proposed projection method, as you can see in the video on top.

 For more a detailed description of our proposed methods, see our pre-print:
- - Reducing Safety Interventions in Provably Safe Reinforcement Learning [[Arxiv](https://arxiv.org/abs/2303.03339)]
+ - IROS 2023: Reducing Safety Interventions in Provably Safe Reinforcement Learning [[IEEExplore](https://ieeexplore.ieee.org/document/10342464), [Arxiv](https://arxiv.org/abs/2303.03339)]